Scholar-Platforms/Submissions/README.md

 Want to contribute?
 Head over to our [Discord](https://discord.gg/tJmw3UdYZV) to join the community and get involved!

-We're bringing existing open-access research papers on-chain.
-Ideally with code, data, and a notebook for easily reproducibility; here's [an example of the Ethereum Whitepaper](https://usescholar.org/research/0).
+Here's [an example of the Ethereum Whitepaper](https://usescholar.org/research/0).
+Ideally we'd add the PDF, code, data, and a notebook for easy reproducibility.

 ## Requirements